Committees & Task Forces

 The Finance Committee consists of at least five (5) members that include the Treasurer serving as Chair, Treasurer-Elect (when this office is in effect), President-Elect, and at least one (1) additional member representing the CPA Foundation and one (1) member representing CPAGS.
 The Committee is responsible for overseeing the financial operations and the budget of CPA.

 Local Advocacy Network (LAN Committee page, Members)

-The Governmental Affairs Committee consists of at least five (5) members.
-This includes the Federal Advocacy Coordinator(s), Chapter and Division Government Affairs representatives, and a CPAGS representative.
+The Local Advocacy Network consists of at least five (5) members.
+This includes the Federal Advocacy Coordinator(s), Chapter and Division LAN representatives, and a CPAGS representative.
 Federal Advocacy Coordinator(s) are appointed for one (1) year terms by the President-Elect at the end of the year for the following year.
 The committee recommends the legislative and regulatory agenda for CPA for the year.
-The GAC representatives are responsible for communicating CPA's Governmental Affairs efforts to their chapters and bringing their members’ concerns to the statewide organization.
+The LAN representatives are responsible for communicating CPA's Local Advocacy efforts to their chapters and bringing their members’ concerns to the statewide organization.

 Governance Committee (Members)

 The Governance Committee consists of at least five (5) members and includes at least one (1) voting Director.
 The committee reviews changes to CPA Chapter and Division bylaws, and proposes any amendments and policy changes to the Articles of Incorporation, Bylaws and Governance Policy Manual.